Susan Stoney, Chair

 Michael Kim, Secretary

-Michael has 16 years of experience in technology and business.
-He is currently with Xerox Business Services as a Business Development Director, focusing on the transportation industry.
+Michael has 19 years of experience in technology and business.
+He is currently with Accenture, LLP, as a Sales Capture Senior Manager focusing on the State and Local Government industry.
 He was introduced to FACETS through a pro-bono, strategic consulting engagement sponsored by Compass.
 Michael studied Engineering at Columbia and George Washington, and Business at Duke.
 He and his family are members of Floris United Methodist Church and live in Herndon.

 Cristian has worked in the housing industry for over 10 years, primarily working with the federal government in programs that help homeowners avoid foreclosure and stabilizing the country’s housing market.
 His current responsibilities include management oversight on governance, finance and affordability.
 He graduated from Virginia Tech with a double major in Finance and Business Management.
 He has been involved with FACETS working at hypothermia shelters at various churches across Northern Virginia as well as volunteering in other capacities in his local community and church.
 He lives with his wife and three children in Herndon, VA.